LiliBruk2/100-days-of-code/r1-log.md

 **Today's Progress**: Reviewed lots of React basics - stateful vs. stateless components, props and state, the synthetic event system, lifecycle methods, how to reference the actual DOM if need be, prop validation..., WHEW!
 I think I'm starting to retain the info though and glad I spent a lot of time getting vanilla JS basics down pat before diving into framework land.

 **Link(s) to work**: [Learn React with Joe Maddalone](https://github.com/klcantrell/learn-react-with-joemaddalone)

+### Day 48 - 50: May 10 - 12, 2018

+**Today's Progress**: Reviewed React basics - using map to programmatically create components, .Children utilities, the .cloneElement utility, and how to parameterize components to make them reusable.

+**Link(s) to work**: [Learn React with Joe Maddalone](https://github.com/klcantrell/learn-react-with-joemaddalone)